- $35.00 / £30.00

 Awards and Recognition

-- Shortlisted for the British-Kuwait Friendship Society Book Prize
+- Winner of the British-Kuwait Friendship Society Book Prize